dougc333/perf/README.md

 # perf

+This was created and interpreted by an Agent.
+Uplodaing speedgraphs to an agent and getting performance numbers is faster that what any human can do.
+Not verified across platforms yet.
+Perf will vary depending on shared cpu instance, dedicated instance, memory, etc. This is just an POC for warmstart vs coldstart numbers for transformer loading.
+Nothing to do with vllm yet.

+If there is a performance number I tend not to believe it.
+The speedgraph serves as a log of the event.
+Hopefully this makes the blatent errors more acceptable.

 Profile how long it takes to import transformers and load a Hugging Face model (Qwen/Qwen3-0.6B by default), using py-spy (https://github.com/benfred/py-spy) sampling into speedscope (https://www.speedscope.app/) JSON.